koendv/MM32SPIN27-Arduino/README.md

 - does not need USB
 - does not need VBAT battery-backup
 - does not need hardware FPU floating point unit (software floating point is OK)
+- does not need EEPROM (storing settings in flash is OK)
 - needs only 12 kbyte RAM or less

 This is an arduino for MM32SPIN27 and MM32SPIN25 processors.